2060-io/organization/jenkins/deployment-strategy.md

    - Validate endpoint and logs for the new release

 8. **Switch traffic**

-   - Update Ingress or service selectors to route traffic to the new release
+   - Update Ingress or service selectors to route traffic to the new release.

+   This step is triggered manually in Jenkins **only if the deployment stage completes successfully**:

+   - In the classic Jenkins UI:
+     Scroll to the pipeline log and click the **"Approve and Switch Traffic"** button when prompted.
+     Alternatively, click **"Abort"** to cancel the switch if something needs to be reviewed.

+   - In Blue Ocean:
+     Locate the `Switch Traffic` stage in the visual pipeline and click **"Approve and Switch Traffic"** to continue.

+   This manual approval step will **not appear** if the pipeline fails before reaching the traffic switch stage.

 ---